 APSU Pre-Award Process

 1. Read APSU’s Policies and Procedures for Research and Sponsored Programs.
 These policies will be provided on the Institutional Forms page.
-Please note that the policies have recently been updated (as of August 2011).
+Please note that the policies link has recently been updated (as of March 2018).
 Please contact ORSP for any additional information.

 2. Identify an Appropriate External Funding Source: Feel free to use any of the public or subscription-based databases located on the Funding Sources page to identify agencies and opportunities that are closely matched with your concept and project.